arashnm80/arashnm80.github.io/handbook/choice.md

 ### try
 > I'm not sure if it's possible or not but the only way to find out is to try with everything I've got.

+### pain and fear
+id, ego and super ego aside, we almost always know what is the best choice but we fail to choose it because it's almost always the scariest and most painful option.